 What is DNS?

-To add A and CNAME records, you will need to access the, "Simple DNS Zone Editor" within your cPanel.
+To add A, MX, and CNAME records, you will need to access the, Zone Editor within your cPanel.
 This feature is located within cPanel’s Domains section.
 Here is a link to our guide providing instructions for adding DNS records using the cPanel Zone Editor.

 VPS and Dedicated Servers

-If you are on a Virtual Private Server or Dedicated server, you also will have access to the Advanced DNS Editor.
-Not only will the Advanced DNS Editor allow you to add DNS records, but it will allow you to edit current records as well.
+If you are on a Virtual Private Server or Dedicated server, you also will have access to the Zone Editor.
+Not only will the Zone Editor allow you to add DNS records, but it will allow you to edit current records as well.